-The Managing Director of Nigerian Ports Authority (NPA) Habib Abdullahi has said the agency has keyed into the federal government’s agenda to diversify the economy.
-He said the agency is now more than ever before focused on ways to encourage the export potential of agricultural products and solid minerals.
+The Managing Director of Nigerian Ports Authority (NPA) Habib Abdullahi has said the agency has keyed into the federal government’s agenda to diversify the economy and see less dependence on oil.
+He said the agency is now more than ever before focused on ways to encourage the export potentials of agricultural products and solid minerals.

-Abudullahi who spoke in Lagos, said the ports are littered with empty containers, an indicative of the nation’s mono-product structure, which has been largely import driven in the past.
+Abudullahi who spoke in Lagos said the ports are littered with empty containers which is indicative of the nation’s mono-product structure, which has been largely import driven in the past.

-Abdullahi revealed that the NPA has already written a letter to the Federal Ministry of Agriculture and the Nigerian Export Promotion Council, to this effect.
+Abdullahi revealed that the NPA has already written a letter to federal ministry of agriculture and the Nigerian export promotion council, to this effect.

 While also debunking claims that importers tend to see the Cotonou ports as cheaper and better alternative to the Nigerian Ports to import cars and other goods because of high charges, Abdullahi said “people don’t import their cars through Cotonou, they smuggle it which we know is ridiculous.”

 “People complain about port congestion and what that means is there is a lot of business.
 People say the port is expensive, if you compare it with others in the world, you will see that ours is one of the cheapest.
 If I ask you what the cost of importing in Cotonou is, people don’t even know how much it cost.
 But because of the general perception, people say that the Cotonou port is cheaper than Nigeria which is not necessarily true.
 They import the car from there because of the fact that you don’t pay what you are supposed to pay, you smuggle it in.”